Insight - Getting tough in Congo: can risk pay off for U.N. forces?

 One reason for the new approach in Congo is the rise of the M23 rebel group, which emerged last year when former rebel fighters, who had been integrated into the Congolese army, mutinied.
 The group takes its name from a March 23, 2009 peace deal that ended a previous revolt.

-M23 accuse Congo's government and army of failing to honor that peace pact, and of tolerating and collaborating with the Hutu FDLR fighters who they view as mortal enemies.
+M23 accuse Congo's government and army of failing to honour that peace pact, and of tolerating and collaborating with the Hutu FDLR fighters who they view as mortal enemies.

 U.N. experts have reported that the group is backed and supplied by Rwanda.
 M23 and the Rwandan government fiercely reject those accusations.